Fast KV Compaction via Attention Matching: Results

 With self-study + repeat-prefill, we use at most $50{,}000$ reference queries per KV-head for each context/chunk.
 Importantly, this does not require a large number of generated tokens: under GQA, each token yields multiple query vectors per KV-head, and the majority of reference queries are obtained via repeat-prefill rather than self-study.
 On QuALITY, we generate on average approximately $5$k self-study tokens and $7$k repeat-prefill tokens per context.

-\paragraph{Baselines.} We compare against (i) \textbf{Cartridges}~\citep{eyuboglu2025cartridges}, which performs end-to-end gradient-based optimization of a compact latent KV cache for each context; (ii) baselines based on token pruning using attention scores (H2O~\citep{zhang2023h2o}, SnapKV~\citep{li2024snapkv}, PyramidKV~\citep{cai2025pyramidkv}, KVzip~\citep{kim2025kvzip}), instantiated in our one-shot, question-agnostic setting as described in Appendix~\ref{app:token-eviction-baselines}; and (iii) \textbf{summarization}, which replaces the original context with a shorter textual summary, either produced for the full document or by summarizing chunks and concatenating the summaries (Table~\ref{tab:summarization-prompts}).
+\paragraph{Baselines.} We compare against (i) \textbf{Cartridges}~\citep{eyuboglu2025cartridges}, which performs end-to-end gradient-based optimization of a compact latent KV cache for each context; (ii) baselines based on token pruning using attention scores (H2O~\citep{zhang2023h2o}, SnapKV~\citep{li2024snapkv}, PyramidKV~\citep{cai2025pyramidkv}, KVzip~\citep{kim2025kvzip}) and a token-merging method KVMerger~\citep{wang2024modeltells}, instantiated in our one-shot, question-agnostic setting as described in Appendix~\ref{app:token-eviction-baselines}; and (iii) \textbf{summarization}, which replaces the original context with a shorter textual summary, either produced for the full document or by summarizing chunks and concatenating the summaries (Table~\ref{tab:summarization-prompts}).

 \paragraph{Evaluation protocol.}

 We evaluate on QuALITY~\citep{pang2022quality}, a long-document comprehension benchmark (5--8k tokens; 15--20 questions per context), and LongHealth~\citep{adams2024longhealth}, a highly information-dense patient-records QA task (60k tokens per context; 100 questions per context, where each context aggregates 5 patients; 4 contexts total).
 See Appendix~\ref{app:datasets} for a sample context and question.